albanm/node-libxslt/README.md

 This is an example of its results with an intel core i5 3.1GHz:

 ```
+10000 synchronous parse from parsed doc                in 52ms = 192308/s
+10000 asynchronous parse in series from parsed doc     in 229ms = 43668/s
+10000 asynchronous parse in parallel from parsed doc   in 56ms = 178571/s
-10000 synchronous apply from parsed doc			 		in 331ms = 30211/s
+10000 synchronous apply from parsed doc                in 329ms = 30395/s
-10000 asynchronous apply in series from parsed doc		in 538ms = 18587/s
+10000 asynchronous apply in series from parsed doc     in 569ms = 17575/s
-10000 asynchronous apply in parallel from parsed doc	in 217ms = 46083/s
+10000 asynchronous apply in parallel from parsed doc   in 288ms = 34722/s

 ```

 Observations: